 Other conventional treatments for menopausal symptoms include medications, such as:

-Many of the plants used to make herbal supplements for menopausal symptoms have naturally-occurring compounds called phytoestrogens.
-Phytoestrogens can have some effects in the body similar to estrogen, the female hormone which declines during menopause.
+Many of the plants used to make herbal supplements for menopausal symptoms have naturally occurring compounds called phytoestrogens.
+Phytoestrogens can have some effects in the body similar to estrogen, the female hormone which decreases during menopause.

-Herbal remedies are regulated by the Food and Drug Administration (FDA) as dietary supplements, not as medications.
-This means that they’re not as researched or as regulated as traditional medications and there may be less oversight or assurance of the quality and ingredients in them.
+Herbal remedies are regulated by the U.S. Food and Drug Administration (FDA) as dietary supplements, not as medications.
+This means that they’re not as researched or as regulated as traditional medications, and there may be less oversight or assurance of the quality and ingredients in them.

 Herbal supplement manufacturers also aren’t required to get FDA approval prior to selling their products.
 This puts a higher level of responsibility on consumers to fully understand the potential benefits and risks of the herbal supplements they choose.